chhjel/Plex2SmartThings/README.md

  ii.
 Save the App – DO NOT PUBLISH!

-### 2. Configure the Plex2SmartThings Windows application
+### 2. Configure Your Chosen Polling Method (Choices detailled in "Additional Requirements section")

+**If you have chosen Plex2SmartThings EXE continue below, otherwise follow the guide provided via the link in the "Addditional Requirements" section then resume at step 4**

 A. Download Plex2SmartThingsV2.exe, config.config and if you like the debug launchers.
 (I have also put a ZIP file containing all of these in the same folder)